Hair Loss

 The first step towards slowing or stopping your hair loss begins with determining what type of hair loss you are experiencing.
 Finding the cause behind your thinning hair will have a tremendous impact on what type of treatment is recommended.

-When it comes to stopping hair loss entirely, typically the best solutions are clinically approved prescription drugs.
+When it comes to stopping hair loss entirely, typically the most effective solutions are prescription drugs, where clinically appropriate .
 However, there are other more natural remedies and treatments that work for slowing the hair loss process as well.

 Ultimately, every person is different — and so is their individual journey with hair loss and regrowth.
 The key is to keep an open mind and consult with professionals in related fields.